Chicago Bears quarterback Jay Cutler’s toughness was a source of debate a few seasons ago.

 On Chicago’s ensuing third down, Cutler completed a 41-yard pass to Brandon Marshall.
 Cutler later completed a 17-yard touchdown pass to Earl Bennett on third-and-7 to give Chicago a 34-23 lead.

 Cutler’s toughness was questioned during a 21-14 loss against the Green Bay Packers in 2011.
-Cutler sprained a medial collateral ligament during that game, but critics questioned the severity of that injury.
+Cutler sprained medial collateral ligament during that game, but critics questioned the severity of that injury.

 The skepticism surrounding Cutler's tenacity no longer seems warranted.